All Episodes

 Don't go away.

-Hi, and welcome back, Rush Limbaugh, open line Friday.
+Hi, and welcome back, Rush Limbaugh Open Line Friday.

 That means we get to your phone calls earlier than usual, and we will.

-Uh we'll start in this hour.
+We'll start in this hour.

 Sit tight.

-Oh, that's right, Emmanuel.
+Oh, yeah, that's right.

-Obama's wised up, he's bringing the Clinton Clinton Easters back.
+He's bringing the Clinton Easters back.

 These are the guys that know what they're doing.

-And the New York Times has a piece here that trying to assure the fringe kook base, everything's fine despite all these crony capitalists showing back up here.
+And the New York Times has a piece here that trying to assure the fringe kook base everything's fine despite all these crony capitalists showing back up here.

 A shift in tactics, not in ideology.

-The consensus was that Obama, who once held himself out as the clear alternative to the political expedient of the Clinton years, had in the end chosen the path of Clintonian centrism over a return to more boldly progressive ideals.
+The consensus was that Obama, who once held himself out as the clear alternative to the political expedients of the Clinton years, had in the end chosen the path of Clintonian centrism over a return to more boldly progressive ideals.

-If the conventional wisdom was right, though, then it was only half right, and it missed the larger significance.
+If the conventional wisdom was right, though, then it was only half right and it missed the larger significance.

 He's not a liberal.

-Not by my uh measure things.
+Not by my measure of things.

-Bill Daly, but I like Bill Daly.
+But I like Bill Daly.

-I like Bill Daly because he's up front with you.
+I like Bill Daly because he's upfront with you.

 I like Bill Daly because he's honest with you.

-Well, hey, Howard, I'm up front and honest with you.
+Well, hey, Howard, I'm upfront and honest with you.

 You hate me.